0verp0wer/notpron-solutions/levels/level1.md

 ![Level 1](../images/level1.png)

 ## Solution
-The first level asks you to enter the door, so I did the most intuitive thing possible: I clicked on the door and level 1 solved
+The first level asks you to enter the door, so I did the most intuitive thing possible: I clicked on the door — and boom, level 1 completed!

 ---

 _Time taken: 2 seconds_